abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 ### Technique to deep cloning an object 🧑🏻‍🤝‍🧑🏻

-Cloning an objet without disturbing the original one is bit crazy in java script
+Cloning an object without disturbing the original one is a bit crazy in javascript

 ```js
 let myHero  = { hero: "Iron Man" };